Yoga Practitioner Professionally Certified

 Still wondering …. so what kind of yoga is it?

 The most commonly asked question, ‘what kind of yoga is it.”
-Sometimes the answer is not helpful unless yoga is put into a box, like a designer label, a style with the name of a person or lineage.
-Yoga is more than a definition by any other name than Yoga.
-Yoga it is a state of Being Present.
+Yoga is more than a definition by any other name than the word Yoga itself.
+Yoga is Life in wholeness, a state of equilibrium, Being Present.

 All practises are taught from the perspective of consciousness with the heart centred purpose of yoga, to develop awareness.
-Students are encouraged to feel into the different Koshas and to know their own yoga as it begins to open to awareness from the inside, through the felt sense of embodiment.
-In effect you could say that we do not do yoga, yoga does us until eventually there is no separation between Self and Yoga, we are One, this then is the integration of our polar opposites as in Hatha, right brain, left brain, masculine, feminine, sun and moon.
-This is the meaning of Hatha Yoga and the purpose of iRest Yoga Nidra.
+Students are encouraged to feel into the different Koshas, layers of body and consciousness and to know their own yoga as it begins to open to awareness from the inside, as embodiment.
+When practises are embodied, we are no longer ruled by the ‘headquarters’ with its constant mind churnings and overwhelm from today’s constant input of tech.
+Embodied practises bring stability to mind and body whilst supporting the natural creative part of being human to surface.
+So you could say that we do not do yoga, yoga actually does us!
+Then there is no separation between Self and Yoga, we are One.
+This then is the integration of our polar opposites as in Hatha, right brain, left brain, masculine, feminine, sun and moon.
+This is the meaning of Hatha Yoga and the purpose of the deeper practises as they present with Kashmir Shaivism and iRest Yoga Nidra.

-Kathryn holds a local clinic offering private sessions for small groups and one to ones, particularly suitable for those seeking a deeper sense of peace, harmony and wellbeing.
-This may manifest as relief from pain, postural challenge, anxiety and depression or PTSD.
+Kathryn holds a local clinic and does home visits for private personal individually tailored sessions.
+Suitable for any one seeking a deeper sense of peace, harmony and wellbeing.
+This may manifest as relief from pain, postural challenge, mental disturbance such as anxiety and depression or PTSD.
+Adaptive yoga teaches us how best to cope when life is just too much.

 For 25 years she has worked with special needs including addictions in rehabs, mental health in psychiatric hospitals chronic pain including fibromyalgia and chronic fatigue.
 She leads voluntary practice for the Sussex & Surrey Fibromyalgia Support Groups.